micmejia/bible-dump/NKJV/Acts/Acts 27.md

 And they took soundings and found _it_ to be twenty fathoms; and when they had gone a little farther, they took soundings again and found _it_ to be fifteen fathoms.

 ###### 29
-Then, fearing lest we should run aground on the rocks, they dropped four anchors from the stern, and [^g]prayed for day to come.
+Then, fearing lest we should run aground on the rocks, they dropped four anchors from the stern, and prayed for day to come.

 ###### 30
 And as the sailors were seeking to escape from the ship, when they had let down the skiff into the sea, under pretense of putting out anchors from the prow,